-The wheels are smooth as silk.
 As a four wheel spinner, I can have it up right or angled and it rolls straight, without any clicking, catching or slow down.
-You can quite easily copy this viral video at any airport.
-I do, regularly….
+You can give it a quick shove, and effortlessly pass it to a valet.

 Hot tip: When packing, always unlatch the toggle and spread them outside the case.
 Once you’ve finished packing a side: roll, push down and then pull the toggles over.
 When you pull on the tab you’ll compress your gear down as much as possible.

 This case has flown around the world more than 35 times, been in rain, snow, heat and frozen tundra and is still going strong.
 I actually find myself feeling bad for it when I walk over cobbled or bumpy streets, but it never seems to mind.